Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - url: `string`
-  >the URL to send the request to
+  >The URL to send the request to.

 - data: [`infinity.http.formDataArray`](#infinity.http.formDataArray_interface)
-  >an array containing the data to be uploaded
+  >An array containing the data to be uploaded.

 Return type: `string`